Throw a Pool Party That Makes a Big Splash

 For drinks, go for stuff that keeps people cool:

-- A big pitcher of fruit punch or lemonade, you must try this super easy watermelon slushie it’s perfect for a refreshing summer.
-If you want something more classy, try this cranberry mocktail it’s vibrant and tasty.
+• A big pitcher of fruit punch or lemonade, you can try this super-easy watermelon slushie, it’s perfect for a refreshing summer.

-- Juice boxes or pouches for younger kids
+• Juice boxes or pouches for younger ones.

-- Ice pops in a cooler for a cold treat
+• Ice pops in a cooler for a cold treat.
+We served frozen lemonade, and it was a hit.

 Put drinks in a cooler with ice, or just fill a small tub with cold water and ice and let the drinks float in it.